gchib00/playwright_assesment/README.md

 2) Ensure you have Chromium installed for Playwright (npx playwright install --with-deps chromium)
 3) Add a ".env" file (check .env_example)

+And then run "npm run test" for running the test case

 # Roulette cycle test case